liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 #### Mapping and naming conventions

-You can form mapped URLs of exposed service using the following naming
+You can form a mapped URL of an exposed service using the following naming
 convention:

     http://[server]:[port]/api/jsonws/[service-class-name]/[service-method-name]

 The `[server]` and `[port]` items are self explanatory.
-Let's look at the other bracketed item more closely:
+Let's look at the other bracketed items more closely:

 - `service-class-name` is generated from the service's class name by removing the `Service` or `ServiceImpl` suffix and making it lower case.